 At least two-thirds of all prescriptions generated in primary care are for patients needing repeat supplies of regular medicines, as such repeat dispensing is an Essential Service within the Community Pharmacy Contractual Framework (CPCF).
 Originally this service was mainly carried out using paper prescriptions, since then the Electronic Prescription Service (EPS) has become mainstream and is much more efficient and convenient for all involved.
-If you wish to sign-up for our Repeat Prescription service you can do so, either online, using this website, or alternatively, visit us at P&S Chemist in person.
+If you wish to sign-up for our Repeat Prescription service you can do so, either online, using this website, or alternatively, by visiting us at P&S Chemist in person.
 Under the repeat dispensing service, P&S Chemist's pharmacy team will:

 How Does Repeat Dispensing Work?